Performile1/Performile-Version-1/docs/daily/2025-11-10/CHECKOUT_ANALYTICS_IMPLEMENTATION.md

 - ✅ Updates `was_selected = false` for others (handles re-selection)
 - ✅ Returns selection position and total couriers
 - ✅ Idempotent (can call multiple times safely)
+- ✅ **Recalculates rankings in real time** for every courier in the session after a selection event

 ---